bensku/Skript/.github/contributing.md

 errors and check if your issue might have been already reported.
 Only if you can't find anything, open a new issue.

-When opening an bug template, pick a template for a bug and fill it.
+When opening an issue, pick a template for a bug report and fill it.
 We may ignore or close issues that are not made with correct templates.

 ## Pull Requests